Ethics Committee

 The Right to Participate, Abstain, or Withdraw

-As set forth in the G-NHSRC, the G-COMREC-IC, and MWI-22, the participant or his/her legal representative(s) or guardian(s) should be informed that participation is voluntary, that he/she may withdraw from the research study at any time, and that refusal to participate will not involve any penalty or loss of benefits to which the participant is otherwise entitled.
+As set forth in the G-NHSRC, the G-COMREC-IC, and MWI-22, the participant or legal representative/guardian should be informed that participation is voluntary, that the participant may withdraw from the research study at any time, and that refusal to participate will not involve any penalty or loss of benefits to which the participant is otherwise entitled.

 The Right to Information

-As delineated in the G-NHSRC, the G-COMREC-IC, and MWI-22, a potential research participant and/or his/her legal representative(s) or guardian(s) has the right to be informed about the nature and purpose of the research study, its anticipated duration, study procedures, any potential benefits or risks, any compensation for participation or injury/treatment, and any significant new information regarding the research study.
+As delineated in the G-NHSRC, the G-COMREC-IC, and MWI-22, a potential research participant or legal representative/guardian has the right to be informed about the nature and purpose of the research study, its anticipated duration, study procedures, any potential benefits or risks, any compensation for participation or injury/treatment, and any significant new information regarding the research study.
 (See the Required Elements section for more detailed information regarding participant rights.)

 The Right to Privacy and Confidentiality